nathan-hello/nat-sync/README.md

 ### Work in progress.

-nat-sync is a server-client program that syncronizes media playback between clients.
+nat-sync is a server-client program that synchronizes media playback between clients.

 It comes out of a great love of syncplay, and a desire to make it feel native and great to use.
 We won't be forking or using any code from syncplay.
 It's written with thousands of lines of, I assume,